Prodaturu/Obsidian/3 - Main Notes/German/German Books/DieSeitenderWelt_KaiMeyer/Der Schimmelreiter - paragraph 1.md

 ---
 # Der Schimmelreiter - paragraph 1

-- Was ich zu berichten (to report) beabsichtige (intend), ist mir vor reichlich einem halben Jahrhundert im Hause meiner Urgroßmutter (great-grandmother),
+- Was ich zu berichten (to report) beabsichtige (intend), ist mir vor reichlich einem halben Jahrhundert im Hause meiner Urgroßmutter (great-grandmother) kund geworden (became known to me),
-	- What I intend to report, happend to me more than hald a century ago in the house of my great-grandmother,
+    - What I intend to report became known to me more than half a century ago in my great-grandmother’s house.

+- während ich, an ihrem Lehnstuhl sitzend (sitting by her armchair), mich mit dem Lesen eines in blaue Pappe eingebundenen (bound in blue cardboard) Zeitschriftenheftes beschäftigte (was occupied with),

+    - while I sat by her armchair and occupied myself with reading a magazine bound in blue cardboard,

+- ich vermag (am able) mich nicht mehr zu entsinnen (to remember), ob von den „Leipziger“ oder von „Pappes Hamburger Lesefrüchten“.

+    - I can no longer remember whether it was from the Leipziger or from Pappe’s Hamburger Lesefrüchte.

+- Noch fühle ich es gleich einem Schauer (like a shiver), wie dabei die linde Hand (gentle hand) der über Achtzigjährigen (woman over eighty) mitunter (sometimes) liebkosend (caressingly) über das Haupthaar (hair on my head) ihres Urenkels glitt (glided).

+    - I can still feel, like a shiver, how the gentle hand of the over-eighty-year-old woman sometimes softly glided over her great-grandson’s hair.

+- Sie selbst und jene Zeit sind längst begraben (long buried),

+    - She herself and that time are long gone,

+- vergebens (in vain) auch habe ich seitdem jenen Blättern nachgeforscht (searched for those pages),

+    - I have searched for those magazines in vain ever since,

+- und ich kann daher um so weniger (all the less) weder die Wahrheit der Tatsachen verbürgen (guarantee the truth of the facts) als, wenn jemand sie bestreiten wollte, dafür aufstehen (stand up for it);

+    - and therefore I can even less guarantee the truth of the events nor defend them if someone wanted to dispute them;

--  der alten Frau Senator Feddersen, kund geworden, während ich, an ihrem Lehnstuhl sitzend, mich mit dem Lesen eines in blaue Pappe eingebundenen Zeitschriftenheftes beschäftigte; ich vermag mich nicht mehr zu entsinnen, ob von den „Leipziger“ oder von „Pappes Hamburger Lesefrüchten“.
-Noch fühle ich es gleich einem Schauer, wie dabei die linde Hand der über Achtzigjährigen mitunter liebkosend über das Haupthaar ihres Urenkels hinglitt.
-Sie selbst und jene Zeit sind längst begraben; vergebens auch habe ich seitdem jenen Blättern nachgeforscht, und ich kann daher um so weniger weder die Wahrheit der Tatsachen verbürgen als, wenn jemand sie bestreiten wollte, dafür aufstehen; nur so viel kann ich versichern, daß ich sie seit jener Zeit, obgleich sie durch keinen äußeren Anlaß in mir aufs neue belebt wurden, niemals aus dem Gedächtnis verloren habe.
+- nur so viel kann ich versichern (assure), daß ich sie seit jener Zeit, obgleich (although) sie durch keinen äußeren Anlaß (external cause) in mir aufs neue belebt wurden (were revived in me), niemals aus dem Gedächtnis verloren habe (have never forgotten them).

+    - I can only assure that since that time, although nothing has ever reminded me of them, I have never forgotten them.
 # Vocabulary / Meanings

 - berichten -